qwaneu/qwaneu.github.io/_drafts/hexagonal-vue.journey.md

 We also like that Vue.js behaves more like a library than a framework, unlike e.g. Angular.
 The main difference is a framework is in control, you write your code to fit with the framework; when using a library you are in control.
 We like to be in control and wire our components together from a proper main.js.

-Vuex forces you to think in the pattern of *state - actions - commits*.
+Vuex forces you to think in the pattern of *state - actions - mutations*.
 It also allows to split your state into different modules.
 This can be helpful to structure your code and separate concerns.
 It helps in thinking ‘hexagonally’ - separating the view-domain logic from the UI code (the components).

 ## Second thoughts